akeneo/pim-api-docs/content/graphql/setup/best-practices.md

 ```

 ## Deprecations
-While deprectaed fields and arguments are higly visible using the graphiQL interface, it is less obvious using a client library.
+While deprecated fields and arguments are highly visible using the graphic interface, it is less obvious using a client library.
-On the graphiQL ui deprecated fields will appears in orange with an underline and a deprecation message.
+On the graphiQL ui deprecated fields will appear in orange with an underline and a deprecation message.

-On queries you have several ways to get this information.
+On queries, you have several ways to get this information.
 - The `queryInformation` field holds a `deprecations` field that contains all the deprecated arguments and fields for this particular query.
 - Query logs also have three entries to expose deprecation information: deprecations, deprecations_keys, deprecations_count.
 - To finish the `deprecations_count` value is also added to the response header under `X-DEPRECATION-NUMBER`.